Film Career Finder

 Even with the many options available to aspiring Screenwriters and TV Writers, the vast majority of them will likely need to supplement their income via other professions such as copywriting, teaching, or any number of other outlets as they work to become Writers who are fully financially sustained through their screenwriting or TV writing work.

-It’s important for Screenwriters and TV Writers to also keep in mind that even with a sold script or staffed position on a TV show, they will likely need to continue making connections and advocating on their own behalf for the entirety of their careers.
+As a result, it’s important for Screenwriters and TV Writers to also keep in mind that even with a sold script or staffed position on a TV show, they will likely need to continue making connections and advocating on their own behalf for the entirety of their careers.

 Career Path